Non Sleep Deep Rest (NSDR)

 NSDR vs Meditation

 Although NSDR can be achieved through a Yoga Nidra meditation, it differs from sleep meditations designed to put you to sleep.
-Instead, NSDR protocols are designed to keep you awake.
+Instead, NSDR protocols are designed to keep you awake and alert.

 NSDR and the Yoga Nidra protocol are also often practiced lying down rather than seated.
 They are also typically entirely guided, which is different from meditations that attempt to still the mind with silence.